mvo5/unattended-upgrades/README.md

 Setup
 -----

-The unattended-upgrades package is normally activated by software-properties or via debconf.
-By default this runs an update every day.
+By default unattended-upgrades runs an update every day.

 The main way to specify which packages will be auto-upgraded is by means of their "origin" and "archive".
 These are taken respectively